taichi-dev/taichi/README.md

-## Note: Taichi is currently under "drastic" development for multiple research projects.
-We plan to release a stable version for everyone to use in August 2018 at SIGGRAPH.
+## Note: Taichi is currently under active development for multiple research projects.
+We plan to release a stable version for everyone to use in August 2018 at SIGGRAPH, with better documentation and testing.

 <div align="center">
   <img src="https://github.com/yuanming-hu/taichi_assets/raw/master/demos/snow.gif" style="width: 200%; height: 200%"><br><br>